Faultify/Faultify/README.md

 | `Faultify.Report` | `Contains the code that generates a report`|
 | `/Bechmarks` | `Contains a benchmark project and tests that can be used for mutation testing with faultify/stryker.`|

-### Operation
-Faultify mutates IL code with `Mono.Cecil`.
-For arithmetic, assigment, equivalence, logical, bitwise, branching mutations, this is relatively easy.
-In these cases, only the opcode needs to be changed.
-With array mutations there is more complexity involved since defining arrays is not done one way in IL code but there are many edge cases.

 ### Alternative
 - Source code mutation with mutation switching to speed up compile speed (stryker).